mit-ccc/BuildingBridges/schedule.md

 # Section 2: Organizing

-## Week 4
+## Week 4: Building Connections: Relationships as the Foundation of Community

 {: .lecture }
-**Tues, Feb 25 | Lecture:** Relationships as the Foundation of Community Learn the art of relationship building through one-on-one interactions.
+**Tues, Feb 25 | Lecture:** Learn the art of relationship building through one-on-one interactions.
 Discuss the emotional and narrative aspects of relationships in organizing teams.
-Readings:

 {: .note }
 > - Simmons, Ian.
 “On One-to-Ones,” in The Next Steps of Organizing: Putting Theory into Action, Sociology 91r Seminar, (1998), (pp. 12-15) (1998).